huntermetts/Weather_Me/README.md

 # WeatherMe
-An application to keep find the weather of city in the world!
+An application to keep find the weather of any city in the world!

 ![](gifWillGoHere.gif)